MicrosoftDocs/fabric-docs/docs/data-science/ai-skill-scenario.md

 ## Select the data

-Select the Lakehouse you created, and select "Connect".
+Select the Lakehouse you created, and select "Connect."
 You must then select the tables you want the AI skill to have available access.

 This exercise uses these tables: